coleygroup/QM-augmented_GNN/README.md

 # QM-augmented_GNN

-This repository contains the main code associated with the project "Quantum chemistry augmented neuralnetworks for reactivity prediction: Performance, generalizability and interpretability", cf xxx.
+This repository contains the main code associated with the project [Quantum chemistry augmented neuralnetworks for reactivity prediction: Performance, generalizability and explainability](https://doi.org/10.1063/5.0079574).
 Note that each of the graph neural networks presented here are adaptations of the original models developed by Yanfei Guan and co-workers.
 For more information, see the repository [reactivity_predictions_substitution](https://github.com/yanfeiguan/reactivity_predictions_substitution).

 ## Requirements